mushroomfire/mdapy/README.rst

 - Add the farthest point sampling method to select the configuration by NEP potential.
 - Add stress_max parameter for DFT2NEPXYZ class.
+- Fix a bug for obtaining descriptor in NEP interface.
+- Fix a bug for reading xyz.

 V0.10.8 (May 17, 2024)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^